BitGo/BitGoJS/DEVELOPERS.md

 ### `tsconfig.packages.json`
 Each package should also be listed in the root level `tsconfig.packages.json` as well.

+## Package Installation

+As a result of BitGoJS running a monolithic code base with multiple packages supported by Lerna, we take advantage of Lerna's hoisting features.
+This allows us to maintain consistent version support between various packages and keep development bundle sizing down.
+There are a few simple rules for package installation.

+### Dev Dependencies

+- If your module consumes a library not specific to any given coin and is shared among multiple modules as a `devDependency`, it is recommended to be installed at the root of BitGoJS.
+- If your module `devDependency` is specific to your module and/or module `dependencies` within the module, it may be appropriate to leave it in the module (pending a pull request review).

+### Dependencies

+- Most dependencies found in the `dependencies` object are required in order for a package to run and/or compile.
+You should not run into issues where a dependency needs to be hoisted to the root level `package.json` file.
+- Please move dependencies that are not needed for build/run-time to the `devDependencies` object.
+From there further evaluate if they belong in a given module or at the root level.

+### Tests

+- Testing libraries should be unified, installed, and ran from the root level of BitGoJS.
+Since development, ci/cd, publishing, etc... on BitGoJS requires installing from the root, all testing libraries should be in the root `devDependencies` object.
+They will then be consumed in respective module testing suites.

+### Exceptions

+- Standalone packages that do not rely on direct SDK development but rather depend on SDK modules as installed from `npm` should keep all used dependencies within their module.
+They should not depend on any single dependency as defined at the root `package.json` or `node_modules`.

+Examples of exceptions include:
+- `express`
+- `web-demo`

 ## New Coin Implementation

 SDK coins provide a modular approach to a monolithic architecture.
 This and all BitGoJS SDK coins allow developers to use only the coins needed for a given project.